White Castle Stuffing

 I have been making this recipe from White Castle since the late 1990s.

 I was once gifted a White Castle Cookbook.
-It has AWESOME recipes in it but this stuffing is by far my favorite.
+It has AWESOME recipes in it but the one for stuffing is by far my favorite.

 The steamed buns and onions of the sliders give the stuffing an amazing flavor and texture.